Andras-T/Efficient-rendering-of-SPH-based-fluid-simulations/README.md

 - GLFW submodule
 - GLM submodule
 - ImGui submodule
+- Visual Stuido 2022

 ## Usage

-Once the project is built, run the executable FluidSimulationSPH, it can be found in the cmake-build-debug directory.
+Once the project is built, run the executable FluidSimulationSPH, it can be found in the build directory.
 The simulation window will open, and you will see the fluid particles moving inside the bounding box.

 ## Credits

-This project was developed by Andr·s TÛth.
-Special thanks to my consultant Andr·s M·tÈ Fridvalszky for his guidance and support.
+This project was developed by Andr√°s T√≥th.
+Special thanks to my consultant Andr√°s M√°t√© Fridvalszky for his guidance and support.